Peppinux/dero-woocommerce-gateway/README.md

   * Integrated Address, total amount of DERO to pay, amount of time left to pay and other useful details are shown to the customer in the order summary page.
 * Once every minute on the server (through Wordpress CRON Job):
     * List of pending orders paid with DERO gets fetched from the database through wpdb.
-    * List of incoming transfers to the wallet gets fetched through Wallet RPC.
+    * List of incoming payments with the same Payment ID gets fetched through Wallet RPC.
-    * If the Payment ID of one of the pending orders matches with the Payment ID of one of the incoming transfers and the amount transfered isn't less than the order total, payment is received and order status gets updated.
-    * If payment isn't received in time (Order valid time setting) order status is set to failed.
+    * If payment isn't received in time, order status is set to failed.
     * If the amount transfered isn't enough to cover the total of the order, order status is set to failed and the owner of the shop has to refund the customer.

 ## Credits